 Fàilte oirbh gu làrach-lìn a’ Chomuinn Ghàidhealaich Ameireaganaich

-Scottish Gaelic is the language of the Scottish highlands and islands and is one of the few surviving Celtic languages.
+Scottish Gaelic is the language of the Scottish highlands and islands and is one of six surviving Celtic languages.
 Once spoken throughout Scotland, it is tenaciously hanging on and even experiencing something of a resurgence.
-Quite different from the Germanic and Romance languages, Gaelic is at the core of the culture and history of Scotland.
+Quite different from the Germanic and Romance languages, Scottish Gaelic is at the core of the culture and history of Scotland.

-Gaelic has existed in the British Isles far longer than English, and is the source of numerous Scottish place names.
-It is closely related to Irish and Manx, and more distantly to Welsh, Cornish and Breton, which make up the Brittonic insular Celtic languages.
+Various forms of Gaelic have existed in the British Isles throughout recorded history, and Gaelic (Gàidhlig) is the source of numerous Scottish place names.
+It is closely related to Irish and Manx (Gaeilge and Gaelg), and more distantly to Welsh, Cornish and Breton, which make up the Brittonic insular Celtic languages.

-Its use has declined seriously over the past two centuries as severe economic and political dislocations in Scotland have dispersed Gaelic speakers throughout the world.
-Gaelic-speaking communities are now found in the Highlands, the Hebrides, cities such as Glasgow and Edinburgh, and in scattered emigrant communities in Canada, especially Cape Breton, Nova Scotia, and Codroy Valley, Newfoundland.
+The use of Scottish Gaelic has declined seriously over the past two centuries as severe economic and political dislocations in Scotland have dispersed Gaelic speakers throughout the world.
+Gaelic-speaking communities are now found in the Highlands, the Hebrides, cities such as Glasgow and Edinburgh, and in scattered emigrant communities in Canada, especially Cape Breton, Nova Scotia.